wchang17/js-dc-5/10-express/lesson_plan.md

 #### The Server
 - the server is probably what we actually think of when we think of web application development
-- this is where the majority of our logic will probably be and it's where we'll do things like persist data
+- this is where the majority of our logic will probably be and it's where we'll persist data and other related tasks

 #### Client and Server Relationship
 - There's a spectrum between the two
 - Before we had robust and powerful browsers, most computation and work in our application had to happen on the server
 - this meant most if not all actions on a web application required navigating to a new page and hitting the server and the server would return a new html document to the client
 - the only client to speak of was some javascript that responded to events
 - then in the history of JavaScript libraries starting coming out, starting with backbone and ember, that let us build a lot of business logic in to the front end
 - to the point where now you can construct a robust applications that is almost entirely a front end applications

 #### Client and Server Review
 - The client is the part of the application that we send to the user to run in their browser
 - The server is the part of the application that happens on our servers
 - another way of referring to these is the front end and the back end
 - that sums up our discussion of the relationship between the client and the server
-- except that we need to talk about a really important aspect of any healthy relationship: communication _make a joke about getting married ... ?_
+- except that we need to talk about an important aspect of any healthy relationship: communication _make a joke about getting married ... ?_

 #### Communication between the Client and Server